midl-dev/polkashots-website/getting-started.md

 When starting a polkadot node for the first time, you must wait for it to sync.
 The process can take hours or days.
 Alternatively, if you want a fully synced node faster, you may import a fully synced database.

-We provide snapshots of pre-synced Polkadot databases updated regularly - twice a day on average.
+We provide snapshots of pre-synced Polkadot and Kusama databases updated regularly - twice a day on average.

 They are compressed using the 7z compression algorithm.